-CData Cloud Hub provides data connectivity for more than 100 different cloud data sources with virtual database connections using the wire protocol database of MySQL instances.
+CData Cloud Hub provides data connectivity for more than 120 different cloud data sources with virtual database connections using the wire protocol database of MySQL instances.
 It enables integration with other cloud applications to connect their data sources using MySQL instances in an easy and secure manner.
 If you are new to the CData Cloud Hub, request a trial.
 Now that Syncfusion has partnered with CData Software, you can connect Syncfusion’s business intelligence dashboard platform, Bold BI, to any CData-supported data connector, including Shopify, Snowflake, Zoho CRM, and HubSpot.
-The virtual MySQL endpoint is provided by CData Cloud Hub for both cloud and on-premises versions.
+The virtual MySQL endpoint is provided by CData Cloud Hub for both cloud and enterprises versions.

 In this blog, let’s see how to connect Northwind Traders Sales data in Google Sheets through creating a virtual database in the CData Cloud Hub and then create a live, interactive dashboard visualizing that data.
 CData Cloud Hub allows you to create a virtual database for any supported connector and make it available as a standard SQL interface.